The Canadian Centre for Food Integrity held a webinar to look at how to better earn public trust in food and farming.

 Globally, there has been a record rise in general trust, with Canada seeing a 10-point increase in that trust.
 Bruner said we will have to wait and see if that is reflective in Canadian food systems.

-“Efforts to provide healthy affordable food are not in vein,” said Bruner, noting there are tangible impacts of industry’s effort to do so.
+“Efforts to provide healthy affordable food are not in vain,” said Bruner, noting there are tangible impacts of industry’s effort to do so.

 As is consistent with recent years, CCFI found more Canadians are concerned with ensuring there is enough food to feed Canada than they are with having enough food to feed people outside of the country.